-Summary: The purpose of such an analysis and establishment of the fund will be to identify costs for the replacement or renovation of City facilities and assets, including buildings, beach stairs, and the Lomas Santa Fe bridge, among other things.
+Summary: The purpose of such anthe analysis and establishment of the fund will bewas to identify costs for the replacement or renovation of City facilities and assets, including buildings, beach stairs, and the Lomas Santa Fe bridge, among other things such as vehicles and equipment.

-FY 2022/23 Objective: The City has completed a preliminary condition assessment and associated costs for all City facilities.
-Starting in FY 2014/15 through FY 2021/22, Council has authorized a total of \$1,146,600 for this Master Plan.
-The FY 2022/23 objective is to keep funding this Master Plan and completing necessary maintenance projects at City facilities.
+FY 20232/24 Objective: The City has completed a preliminary condition assessment and associated costs for all City facilities.
+Starting in FY 2014/15 through FY 20212022/23, Council has authorized a total of \$1,146211,600 for this Master Plan.
+The FY 202220232/24 objective is to keep funding this Master Plan and completing necessary maintenance projects at City facilities.